Leo Tolstoy

 2

-All our charitable institutions, all our punitive laws, all our restrictions and prohibitions with which we try to prevent and stop crime—what are they, at best, if not the inventions of a fool, who, having placed all of his load into a basket on one side of a donkey, has decided to help the unfortunate animal by loading up the basket on the other side with rocks?
+All our charitable institutions, all our punitive laws, all our restrictions and prohibitions with which we try to prevent and stop crime—what are they, at best, if not the inventions of a fool, who, having placed all of his load into a basket on one side of a donkey, has decided to help the unfortunate animal by loading up the basket on the other side with stones?

 — Henry George